mraggi/FuzzyLogicEcology/README.md

 	make
 ```

-The file that the program reads needs to be something like this (for a real example, see lobatae.txt or QuercusOaxaca.txt)
+Here is a dummy example text file that the program reads (for a real example, see lobatae.txt or QuercusOaxaca.txt or rojos.txt)
 ```txt
 	Species SomeInfo Latitude Longitude MoreInfo
 	rubra  99	50.3 58.8 blah
 	palustris  99	50.3 58.8 blah
 ```
-Suppose the above file is saved as `myspecies.txt`
+Suppose the above file is saved as `myspecies.txt`.
+The columns `SomeInfo` and `MoreInfo` will be ignored.
+Columns are separated by tabs, spaces, or a combination of the two.
+Columns cannot contain spaces, so for example, if you have a column called `Name` and then in that column an entry is `Abies balsamea`, this will be detected as two different columns (and header row should be adjusted accordingly, for example, by adding `Family` before `Name`).

 Then run the program as follows:
 ```bash
 	./fuzzylogic -I0 --grid=5000 --memory=2GB myspecies.txt
 ```
-The I1 means that the name with which the species will be identified is in column 1.
-If there is more than one column with the name, just pass all the columns as arguments (i.e. -I0 -I2). **Note that the columns start at 0, not 1**
+The I0 means that the name with which the species will be identified is in column 0.
+If there is more than one column with the name, just pass all the columns as arguments (i.e. -I0 -I2). **Note that the columns start at 0, not 1.**

 ## A more realistic example